 Here’s what’s essential for you to know…

-If you want a smooth, high-polish finish, we will do our best but there might be small impurities in the form of tiny pits show through.
+If you want a smooth, high-polish finish, about 75% of the time, there's no issue.
+But about 25% of the time, small impurities in the form of tiny pits show through.
 This issue comes up specifically when using old white gold to make new white gold jewelry or new white gold wedding rings.

 Some of our customers embrace this look.
 But for those who don't like it, we highly recommend, when considering ideas for old wedding rings, a design like our Playa style rings or rings with a hammered finish.